 The quality of the linens and towels you provide in your vacation rental can carry a lot of weight in terms of repeat guests and the reviews you receive.

-Unlike in your own home, where on average you will change bedding every week, owners of short-term rentals have to launder linens after each guest departure – even if they’ve only stayed one or two nights.
+Unlike in your own home, where on average you will change bedding every week, owners of short-term rentals have to launder linens after each guest’s departure – even if they’ve only stayed one or two nights.
 Consequently, this can substantially decrease the longevity of linen.
+By buying the best linens for vacation rentals, that have a higher thread count and are more durable, you’ll save yourself the trouble of constantly replacing linens.

 Keeping bedding crisp and towels fluffy is a surefire method to raise guest satisfaction.
 But how can you tell if linens need replacing?